As you are decluttering or just doing routine clean ups you may come across old, unused or expired medications that you

 The U.S. Drug Enforcement Administration (DEA) has annual National Prescription Drug Take-Back Events.
-There is a country-wide take-back event scheduled for Saturday, September 26, 2015 (except for Pennsylvania and Delaware where the date is September 12, 2015).
+There is a country-wide take-back event.
 The DEA website has been updated with locations, so if you're interested check it out now before the deadline to find out where, locally, they're taking back medications.

 There are more local programs as well as this federal program.
 The AWARxE.org website has a Get Local resource that tells you, based on your state, what options are available to you for medicine take back programs.

 Finally, you can also check with your trash pick-up and recycling service to see if they offer a take-back program.
 In addition, check with your local pharamacist to see if they have knowledge about a local take-back program or other medicine disposal programs in your area.